 Q) Please list all relatives on public or campaign payrolls and their jobs on those payrolls.

-A) ?????
+A) My wife is an employee of Cook County in the Enterprise Resource Planning System.

 National security:

 Q) What are the most important actions Congress can take to reduce the threat of ISIS abroad and at home?